Our Team

 Director: Time with Friends/Art for All

-She has also created The Arc of Alabama Time with Friends, an inclusive community experience program for people to enjoy time together building friendships, enhancing life and building social and life skills through the arts, volunteering, community activities and recreation.
+She also created The Arc of Alabama Time with Friends, an inclusive community program designed to foster friendships, enhance quality of life, and build social and life skills through art, volunteerism, community involvement, recreation, and shared experiences.
+Through her leadership and advocacy, Carolyn continues to inspire inclusion, creativity, and connection for people of all abilities.